The Penguin Parade with Kids| Phillip Island

-While on our most recent trip to Melbourne, we knew we wanted to see penguins.
+While on our most recent family trip to Melbourne, we knew we wanted to see penguins.
 What we had in mind though was the Sea Life Aquarium.
-We didn’t imagine that on a Wednesday morning we would decide on a spur of the moment trip to visit the Penguin Parade.
+We didn’t imagine that on a Wednesday morning we would decide on a spur of the moment trip to visit the Penguin Parade at Phillip Island.
 Yes!
 Spontaneity is still possible while travelling with kids.
-This is how we ended up on a last minute road trip to Phillip Island.
+This is how we ended up on a last minute road trip to Phillip Island penguin parade with young kids.

 Happy Saturday!!
 Hope everyone is having a fab weekend!!
 We have had a pretty awesome day and we have been busy working on our blog which we are totally loving!
 From upcoming blog posts, videos to a give away in the works.
 So much excitement 😍 What is everyone else up to??
 Who's travelling right now?
 Fill us in 😉